Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 10 – Visit Special Events at the Zoo

-The Cheetah Chase is back in 2024 on June 22.
-This popular event is expected to welcome 1,000 people to the zoo.
+The Cheetah Chase is back on June 21, 2025.
+This popular event is expected to attract 1,000 people to the zoo.
 Registration is open.

-Another popular event for the 21 and up crowd (Corks and Kegs) returns in 2024 as well.
-Look for ticket sales to open in mid May.
+Another popular event for the 21 and up crowd (Corks and Kegs) returns in early September.
+Ticket sales typically go on sales in mid May.

 More Must-See Animals